Kellers176/AVLAndBinaryTrees/README.md

 # AVLAndBinaryTrees
 This is a project that I made in my Data Structures and Algorithms class.
-It goes through AVL trees and Binary Trees.
+The purpose of this project is to compare the times for insertion, deletion, and searching in both AVL and Binary trees.

 To Open Project: Open up PA7BonusPartKellyHerstine, then double click on PA7BonusPartKellyHerstine.sln.